Make Table Rock Worthy of the View

 Community Voices

-This effort is being shaped by early conversations with people who care about Table Rock, local history, public access, stewardship, and a clearer path forward.
+This effort is informed by early conversations with people who care about Table Rock, local history, public access, stewardship, and a clearer path forward.

 Bill Mullane